 Video 01: ASTM D638 & ISO 527-2 The Definitive Guide to Tensile Testing of Plastic

 Polymer Material Testing Common Uses

-Root Cause Analysis - RCA Testing Services Root cause analysis (RCA) of any failed product, component, or material is the investigative study of why or how it failed, resolve the...
+Root Cause Analysis - RCA Testing Services Root cause analysis (RCA) of any failed product, component, or material is the...

 Our network of labs provides chemical analysis services to identify unknown polymers.
 Testing and analysis give insightful information on structure, composition, molecular weight, weight distribution, etc. which can be used to identify unknown substances in your sample.

 Polymers are usually classified into three: Thermoplastics (further divided into crystalline and amorphour), thermosets, and elastomers.

 Polymer testing and analysis includes the physical and analytical methods used to identify the mechanical, thermal, and chemical properties of a polymer.